fdemir/flex-logger/README.md

 ```

 #### Event Handlers
-It will be execute before the log save in the database.
+It will be executed before the log save in the database.
 Usage:
 ```js
   logger.on(level, (msg, level) => {})